reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

     println(content)
 }
 ```
-The above snippet code is added within a new kotlin file called `kotlin_features_02`, then inside our main function we assign a value to the variable `content` using `var` keyword.
-Then, we reassign a new value to this variable and finally we printed the output using the print statement.
+The above snippet code is added within a new kotlin file called `kotlin_features_02`, then inside our main function we assigned a value to the variable `content` using `var` keyword.
+Then, we reassigned a new value to this variable and finally we printed the output using the print statement.

 Now, let’s see what we get when we run our program
 ```